Sodston Manor

 Sodston Manor is a heritage listed Victorian manor house located near Narberth, Pembrokeshire, Wales.
-It is currently run as a private secondary school, Castle School Pembrokeshire.
+It is currently a private home.

 History

 The house was built circa 1860 for Sir Alfred Ernle Montacute-Chatfield.
 It was designed in a plain Italianate style, on a square plan, with two above-ground storeys and a basement.

 The interior had an entrance hall with a staircase including barley twist balusters.
 A servants hall was connected to a basement kitchen via a separate staircase.

 The house became Grade II listed in 1988.

-Castle School

 In September 2015 a private secondary school of 97 pupils and 23 staff relocated to Sodston Manor.
-Castle School was founded in 2009 by Harriet Harrison and had previously operated from a primary school building in Cresselly.
 Sodston Manor was bought for £270,000 and Harrison spent a further £230,000 on repairs and refurbishment.
-When it arrived the school opened a Sixth Form.
+The School relocated to Glenover House in Haverfordwest in 2020.